 - Of the five Infrastructure & Enterprise Software sub-sectors Accounting, Banking Infrastructure and Security Technology received the highest number of deals between 2014 and H1 2017.

 - The average deals size to companies specialising in Security Technology and Banking Infrastructure has increased over the years.
-The large deals to both these sectors outlined above caused the average deal size to hit record figure in H1 2017.
+The large deals to both these sectors outlined above caused the average deal size to hit records in H1 2017.
 In contrast, the average deal size to Accounting Software companies has fallen by an average of $1.96m per year.

 - In H1 2017 the average deal size to companies specialising in Security Software was 28% higher than Banking Infrastructure and more than 8 times that of Accounting Software.